Last Updated on October 4, 2019 by Michael Joseph

 And eventually, they will die.

-If we look at the risk factors for Alzheimer’s disease, then we can see a common pattern.
+If we look at the risk factors for Alzheimer’s disease, then we can see a potentially important pattern.

 |Chronic Sleep Deprivation||Lack of Exercise|

-Each of these factors can negatively impact our risk of type 3 diabetes, and each one relates to how well we metabolize glucose.
+Interestingly, each of these factors has been associated with the risk of developing Alzheimer’s, and each one also relates to how well we metabolize glucose.

 - Chronic sleep disturbances are a stressor that can trigger earlier onset of Alzheimer’s disease.
 The effects include memory impairment and damage to connections in the brain (21).